-Orange juice helps you poop because it’s high in fiber.
-Fiber has a laxative effect.
-It makes the stools softer and improves stool frequency.
-In addition, orange juice is beneficial for constipation, as it hydrates the body.
+Orange juice helps you poop because it’s high in fiber, which has a laxative effect.
+Fiber makes the stools softer, adds bulk, and improves stool frequency.
+Also, orange juice is beneficial for constipation, as it hydrates the body.
 A well-hydrated body is necessary for proper bowel movement.

 Common causes of constipation

 Chronic constipation affects up to 20% of the population!